Cath127/mp1-new-york/README.md

   The goal for the project was to make an informative, easy to navigate, visually appealing website.

 ### Structure
-  The website a single scrolling page consisting of three sections: Home, Tips and Gallery.
+  The website is a single scrolling page consisting of three sections: Home, Gallery and Tips.

-* Home Page
+*  The Home Page
     tells users some introductory information what the website is about and useful links (in the form of Font Awesome Icons) which would be helpful when visiting/planning a visit to New York.

-* Gallery
+* The Gallery
     showing some photographs and information of renowned places in New York.

-*  Tips
+*  The Tips
-   section where users would be able to read free or discounted attractions and a form where they would be able to send in their own New York tips.
+   section where users would be able to read about free or discounted attractions and a form where they would be able to send in their own New York tips.

   As well as the three sections the Thrifty NYC email and social media icons are shown in the footer.

 ### Skeleton

 * Wireframes were created using Balsamic.
-The final website isn't exactly the same as the wireframe as my mentor suggested moving the
-  Tips section to the end which I agreed looked better.
+The final website isn't exactly the same as the wireframe as my mentor suggested moving the Tips section to the end which I agreed looked better.
 Also minimal text was added to the gallery photographs.
 As it is a scrolling website only one wireframe is needed for each device size.

   ![canva-wireframe](https://github.com/Cath127/mp1-new-york/assets/153606011/b34dea91-1f20-46dd-88e5-00ce463f6065)